snehilvj/dmc-docs/docs/multiselect/multiselect.md

 Set `searchable` prop to enable search in MultiSelect and use `nothingFound` prop to show a label when no option matches the search.

-.. exec-block::docs.multiselect.searchable
+.. exec::docs.multiselect.searchable

 ##### Clearable

 Set `clearable` prop to enable clearing selected values.

-.. exec-block::docs.multiselect.clearable
+.. exec::docs.multiselect.clearable

 ##### Max Selected Values

 You can specify the maximum number of values that can be selected.

-.. exec-block::docs.multiselect.max-selected
+.. exec::docs.multiselect.max-selected

 ##### Invalid State And Error

 You can let the user know if the selected value is invalid.
 In the example below, you will get an error message if you select less than 2 currency pairs.

-.. exec-block::docs.multiselect.error
+.. exec::docs.multiselect.error